yitzchak/dicy/docs/events.md

 ### Description

-The `log` event is emitted when a when a log message is received.
+The `log` event is emitted when a when log messages are created.

-[clean]: commands#clean